 Where to eat, what to eat, who does the dishes, who does the laundry, all of these are small negotiations which we engage in every day of our lives.

 You’ve probably never asked yourself this before.
-Sure, you’re able to problem solve, get contracts signed and materials purchased.
+Sure, you can problem-solve?
+Get contracts signed and materials purchased.
 But are you getting the best deal, finding the best solution, and reaching the best agreement?
 Here are a few questions you can ask yourself.

-a) Can You Understand The Other Sides Point Of View?
+1. Can You Understand the Other Sides Point of View?

 Roger Fisher, author of Getting to Yes says that “the ability to see the situation as the other side sees it, as difficult as it may be, is one of the most important skills a negotiator can possess.”